mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 But even though we don’t understand this silence, we exist in the silence, because we want to have confidence.
 When you talk, when you act, when you express yourself, very naturally you want to have confidence.
 Security.
 Peace.
 Harmony.

 So when you talk, through the talk you can express yourself and simultaneously others, and also the whole universe.
 At that time, your talk is yours, but it’s not yours, your talk is talking about the universe.
 If you talk about your life, it’s not *your* life.
 You have to talk [about] others’ life.
-If you talk [about] Buddhism, not talking about Buddhism, [but] talking about you, talking about all sentient beings, at that time Buddhist teaching becomes stable.
+If you talk [about] Buddhism, not talking about Buddhism [but] talking about you, talking about all sentient beings, at that time Buddhist teaching becomes stable.
 When you talk about Buddhism alone, excluding the other religions, other understandings, and then just talking about Christianity, the so-called teaching of Christianity – that is really stinky.
 It doesn’t work.
 Sometimes it becomes a cause of human trouble.

 So in speaking the teaching of religion, it must be talking about you, talking about all others, talking about trees.
 At that time, that teaching is really stable, and very soft, very generous, very universal, and very impressive.
 But it’s quiet, very quiet.
 It’s quiet, but if you talk, it’s really penetrating.
 It’s really penetrating, before you are conscious of it.

 The more you study Buddhism, the more you realize that point about Buddhism.
 I really feel the more I study Buddhism, the more I understand Buddhism very deeply, penetrating my life, penetrating human life, *before* I know.
-So I say, “Buddhism is sneaking in Buddhism.” *[He laughs.]* It’s really so; “sneaking in.”
+So I say, “Buddhism is sneaking in Buddhism.” *[He laughs.]* It’s really so: “sneaking in.”

 So if you don’t understand Buddhism, don’t worry!
 But every day, when you express yourself physically or mentally or verbally, you should just express.
 But not egoistically, okay?
 If you express egoistically, your expression is very unstable, restless.
 Your expression must be very universal.
 At that time, your expression is very stable, calm, and dynamic.
 Working, but very silent.
 But very impressive!
 Just your presence is very impressive.